Bear's grease: Europe

+During the Roman Empire, various parts of the bear were recommended for both cosmetic and medicinal purposes.
+Greco-Roman physician and writer Dioscorides describes uses of bear grease and gives specific instructions on obtaining and storing the substance in his 1st century pharmacopoeia De Materia Medica.
+Dioscorides writes that bears' fat is "thought to make hair destroyed by alopecia grow again, and is good for chilblains."

 The general public believed that grease from Russian bears was the best available.
 In the 1823 cartoon by George Cruikshank on the right, reference is made to "heels well rub'd with bears grease" (by which Russian support is meant).
 The French King Louis XVIII is unable to put on Napoleon II's boots, and Napoleon's son stands ready to catch the Bourbon crown should it fall.

 Professor John Strachan in his book, Advertising and Satirical Culture in the Romantic Period notes that Atkinsons of London were best known for their bear's grease product, which remained in production until after the First World War.
 Atkinsons' logo was a chained bear, and this was heavily featured in their advertising.
 The claim that bear's grease could facilitate the regrowth of hair for bald men, was made by Atkinsons and others.

 Among the members of the Ursari community, a group of nomadic Romani bear trainers, who manufactured objects of bone, it became widespread to treat the material with bear fat, a luxury good which, they believed, helped make the products in question more durable.
 The fat was also being sold to Romanians as medicine to combat rheumatism and skeletal disorders, together with bear hairs that were a popular amulet.